michael-schlueter/cc-photo-caption/README.md

 JWT_ACCESS_SECRET=SECRET123
 JWT_REFRESH_SECRET=ANOTHER_SECRET123
 ```
-4. Run the command
+4. Run the command in your terminal to seed the database with some data.
 ```
-npx prisma db seed
+npx prisma migrate reset
 ```
-in your terminal to seed the database with some data.
 5. Go to localhost:5000/api-docs to get to the API documentation.
 There you can test the API endpoints.